feelpp/mordicus/src/poc-1/CONTRIBUTING.md

     e).
 Unitary tests are in the tests folder, which follow the same organization as the src folder, aiming to test only the functions defined in the corresponding file.
-All functions in the file must be tested, if possible.
+All functions in the file should be tested, if possible.
 Please limit the use of functions from other file to reach that goal, and use small and simple data.